Juego de maní: Maniseros

 Skilled practitioners are called maniseros.
-A grandmaster of the art who still teaches in Cuba is Juan de Dios Ramos Morejón, the founder-director of Cuban folkloric dance company Raices Profundas ('Deep Roots').
+A grandmaster of the art who taught in Cuba was Juan de Dios Ramos Morejón, the founder-director of Cuban folkloric dance company Raices Profundas ('Deep Roots').
 De Dios grew up fighting in the streets of Cuba and he has been called a "living encyclopedia" of the art, when he chooses to teach it.
-He has been an ambassador of Afro-Cuban music and martial arts for many years, having traveled to teach in places as diverse as Germany, Japan, the United States, and Mexico.
-His Puerto Rican New Yorker protégé Miguel Quijano (a current mani teacher and instructional author) notes De Dios as also a santero, and a ceremonial singer "versed in Yoruba, Palo, Abakua, and Arara traditions, known throughout Cuba".
+He was an ambassador of Afro-Cuban music and martial arts for many years, having traveled to teach in places as diverse as Germany, Japan, the United States, and Mexico.
+His Puerto Rican, New Yorker protégé Miguel Quijano (a current mani teacher and instructional author) notes De Dios as also a santero, and a ceremonial singer "versed in Yoruba, Palo, Abakua, and Arara traditions, known throughout Cuba".

 De Dios was in turn a student, with seven others, of the great manisero Argeliers Leon.
 Quijano writes of the eight graduates of Leon that they "knew the art ... in its entirety", as both a dance form and a martial art, and were founding members of the Conjunto Folklorico Nacional (Cuba's 'National Folkloric Connection' dance organization), where they taught "a folkloric version", i.e. one oriented to dance performance.

 It is through these folklorical groups that Palo and maní are kept alive.
 Although a few masters still exist in Cuba, not many truly understand the fighting aspects of the art over the folkloric dance version.
 According to Quijano, who has studied under several of them, the only living master maniseros are Juan de Dios, Carlos Aldama, and Rogelio Martinez Fure (he also counts Cuban journalist Alberto Pedro, but as a retired practitioner).

+Similarity with capoeira

+Assunção notes that maní shares many important similarities with capoeira, both in form (played in a circle with similar instruments and strikes embedded in a rhythmic movement) and meaning (multiple social functions, a role of "witchcraft," and an emphasis on deception).
+These similarities support the view that African-derived combat games in Americas shared common features, regardless of their specific West or Central African origins.